-- 2.1 There are several reasons why you might want to apply for voluntary intermission:
+- 2.1 There are several reasons why you might want to apply for voluntary intermission, such as:

-- · because of your health;
+- because of your health;

-- for financial reasons:
+- for financial reasons;

 - for maternity or paternity leave;

-- · because of family or care commitments;
+- because of family or care commitments;

 - for a period of compassionate leave;

 - because of work commitments, or because you have a fixed-term job opportunity; or

 - because of a combination of these reasons.

 - 2.2 If you are thinking about intermission because you're not sure you're on the right course, we would normally ask you to speak to your Course Leader (or equivalent), Year Tutor or the Year 0 Pathways Leader as appropriate in the first instance to see if there are other ways to support you.

-- 2.3 Unless there are very good reasons, we wouldn't normally consider an application from a student to intermit in the current academic year if it's 10 working days (two weeks) or less before that student is due to hand in work for a unit.
-This is because applying for intermission is not a way to avoid finishing or handing in work.
-If you apply for intermission in this 10-day period and choose not to hand in your work without good reason, Course Administration will record a Non-submission and we will award you a Fail mark of 0% for the unit.